 Do you remember your first time?
 The first time you realised the millennia which had existed before you, I should say!
 Maybe it was standing on a hill and looking onto a landscape below scattered with raths and mounds, or perhaps a family trip to some rugged moorland, where silent grey stones maintained their tolerant silence no matter how many times you climbed on them.
 Or perhaps it was a random flint arrowhead or fossil found, in river or at seashore, holding time in the palm of your hand.
 Do you remember that fleeting moment when you felt the weight of the ages which came before you, as soft as a feather on impact, but leaving your imagination racing, when you realised that people far beyond your grandparent’s time had lived, loved, worked, died, believed things we knew nothing of and lived a very different life.
 And yet… were they so different?

 That is a moment many of us have no coming back from, and it’s important.
 The wonder of the child spills into a lifetime of curiosity in palaeontology, palaeoecology and archaeology.
 This is why it is important, in this post-truth time of rewritten false pasts, to establish clear and critical thinking in a way children can deal with, while also appreciating and marvelling at the past.
-So, I call exhibit A , which demonstrates a clever and lively way forward.
+So, I call exhibit A , which demonstrates a clever and lively way forward, providing a strong emphasis on the skill of storytelling, of being out of doors, respect for nature and the forest, plus connecting with our ancient past.
 I present to this blogging jury The First Foresters: Explore the Neolithic in Scotland’s native woodlands by Kim Biddulph and Matt Ritchie.

 Quite simply, nobody does archaeology and environmental awareness and promotion better than Scotland, and this project is a joint venture between Archaeology Scotland, Outdoor and Woodland Learning and Forestry and Land Scotland.
 Kim Biddulph is no stranger of course to the Beast Team, having had us on her podcast talk about all sorts of things, but mostly Jean Auel books!
 You can listen to that one right here but she’s also active in many educational facets of British archaeology.